-- The intention stage.
+- Intention.
 At this stage, people intend to get started on their work early, and generally feel optimistic about their ability to do so.

-- The problem stage.
+- Problem.
 At this stage, people still want to get started, but keep delaying unnecessarily (i.e., procrastinating).
 For example, at this stage they might sit in front of their computer ready to write a paper, and constantly tell themselves that they’ll get started soon, but instead keep procrastinating for a few minutes at a time by browsing social media.
-This stage often involves various negative emotions, such as frustration and shame.
+This stage often involves various negative emotions, like frustration and shame.

-- The decision and action stage.
+- Resolution.
 At this stage, the pressure of the task, and especially of an upcoming deadline, leads people to either give up or finally do their work.
 If they decide to give up, they might rationalize it in various ways, such as by devaluing the importance of the task in question.
 Conversely, if they manage to get to work, they can react in various ways, such as by feeling stressed due to the upcoming deadline, or entering a calm and focused flow state.